alliums/melakarta-ragas/README.md

-# NOT CURRENTLY WORKING - wait an hour or two, i'm working on it

 # melakarta-ragas

-The 72 Melakarta Ragas of Carnatic music expressed in the form of interval ratios.
+The 72 Melakarta Ragas of Carnatic music expressed in the form of interval ratios, in .scl files.

+## Currently in good order!
+or so it seems...

 Check the [wiki](https://github.com/alliums/melakarta-ragas/wiki) for information about this project and future goals.